-When you take a trip up to see Tian Tan Buddha, AKA Big Buddha, on Lantau Island, Hong Kong, there’s an option for a vegetarian lunch at the nearby Po Lin Monastery.
-As a first time visitor to Asia, the thought of dining at a Buddhist monastery was very appealing.
+When you take a trip up to see Tian Tan Buddha, AKA Big Buddha, on Lantau Island, Hong Kong, there’s an option nearby for a vegetarian lunch at Po Lin Monastery.
+As a first-time visitor to Asia, the thought of dining at a Buddhist monastery was very appealing.
 It’s an experience that I definitely couldn’t get at home, so I knew I wanted to give it a go after taking the Ngong Ping Cable Car to Big Buddha.

 The entire experience did not disappoint.
 And while I’m not a vegetarian, I didn’t miss the lack of meat… it was actually one of the best meals of my entire trip!

 There are several meals available, depending on how hungry you are.
 I opted for the deluxe meal served in the air-conditioned VIP dining room.
 The lunch is served family style, and the portions and variety of dishes are dependent on your party size.
 Here is what I was offered for a party of 2.

 Deep Fried Bean Curd Sheet with Lemon Sauce

 The highlight of the meal was the Deep Fried Bean Curd Sheet with Lemon Sauce.
 I’m not usually a fan of tofu, but this stuff was divine.
 The dish was light and lemony (not heavy or deep fried like the description)— I’m still thinking about it a year later!